Showing posts with label presidents. Show all posts

 Helping Hands

 Initial construction began in November 2008 and created space for 1,000 casket burials and 1,000 in-ground cremations.
 Except for minor irrigation work, construction was completed in early June 2009.
-The grounds were consecrated on June 18, 2009, one week before burials.
+The grounds were consecrated on June 18, 2009, one week before the burials.

 Ate a Nacho Supreme for dinner